 Measure A1's impact can be measured both in terms of housing and investment in Alameda County's workforce.
 To date, Measure A1-funded projects have created over 2.7 million construction worker job hours, a number which will continue to grow as the last cohort of projects enters construction.
 This translates to over 20,000 total construction jobs created in the County on Measure A1 projects.
 The original local hire goal was 30% of all job hours going to local Alameda County workers, which was exceeded by 11% (41% of all job hours filled by local workers).
 Measure A1 has helped ensure that these projects provide the opportunity to train the next generation of skilled workers, generating nearly 400,000 apprentice hours.
 Each of these jobs pays a prevailing wage, per Measure A1 standards, significantly raising the bar for construction job quality, resulting in the creation of over 20,000 construction jobs and over \$219 million in subcontracts to over 120 local businesses.
-Over 5,300 of the construction jobs were small businesses.
+Over 5,300 of the construction jobs were filled with local Alameda County workers, and over 50 of the local subcontractors were small businesses.